 Security First and Foremost

-Taking credit card payments requires you to sign an agreement to uphold the Payment Card Industry Data Security Standards, commonly known as PCI requirements.
-Any method will require some vigilance, like making sure payment hardware and software is secured, but some will be more security-intensive than others.
-For instance, using a card imprinter (described below) will require that you document and enforce procedures for handling and subsequently destroying imprinter slips, while using a terminal or online payment method — which makes it harder for anyone to get at credit card information — requires less of a security effort.
+Taking credit card payments requires that you sign an agreement to uphold the Payment Card Industry Data Security Standards, commonly known as PCI requirements.
+Any method will require some vigilance, such as making sure payment hardware and software is secured, but some will be more security-intensive than others.
+For instance, using a card imprinter (described below) will require that you document and enforce procedures for handling and subsequently destroying imprinter slips, whereas using a terminal or online payment method will require fewer security measures because your payment service provider will be handling the credit card information directly.

 Violating the PCI requirements can result in a substantial fine and the loss of your ability to accept credit card payments.
 If the information gets into the wrong hands, you also risk losing your constituents' trust.